 Usually, only applicants who have applied under the Disability Confident scheme, internal candidates and Essex Graduates will be provided with feedback following shortlisting.

-Where there are applicants who already work at the University or who are Essex graduates, it is University practice for the Chair of the selection panel or the Head of Department to provide personal feedback as soon as possible after the selection process.
-For any other feedback requests, the Chair of the panel should indicate who will be the point of contact for feedback.
+Where there are applicants who already work at the University or who are Essex graduates, it is University practice for the Chair of the selection panel to provide personal feedback as soon as possible after the selection process.
+For any other feedback requests, the Chair of the panel should indicate who will be the point of contact for feedback and the Resourcing Team will provide this feedback upon request from the applicant.

 As the candidate is likely to be unhappy that they were unsuccessful in their interview, it would be beneficial to start with a statement thanking the candidate for their time and effort in applying, preparing and attending the interview.
 The initial element of the feedback should be positive.
 The beginning of the feedback should highlight an aspect of the interview where they performed well, and then start to talk about the areas for improvement.